filecoin-project/sentinel/README.md

 Sentinel is a collection of services which monitor the health and function of the Filecoin network.
 The system consists of TimescaleDB, a time-series and relational datastore, which captures metrics from interesting parts of the network and is exposed via Grafana, which presents the data via helpful and informative graphs and provides alerting and annotating for real-time monitoring.

-The metrics are pushed to TimescaleDB from Telegraf-based remote-host agents and a centralized data processing pipeline.
-[Lotus](https://github.com/filecoin-project/lotus/) is attached to the processing pipeline as a source of truth for immutable network state.
+The metrics are pushed to TimescaleDB from Telegraf-based agents refered to as Sentinel Drones and a centralized data processing pipeline driven by [Chainwatch](https://github.com/filecoin-project/lotus/tree/master/cmd/lotus-chainwatch) with [Lotus](https://github.com/filecoin-project/lotus/) attached as a source of truth for immutable network state.

 ![sentinel architecture diagram](https://user-images.githubusercontent.com/58871/92404078-a48f5a00-f12a-11ea-8987-8b5a42091ad2.png)